Does your site have the text “Just another WordPress site” in the header or title bar?

-You should definitely change this text from the default.
-In fact, doing so is on our list of the key things you should do after installing WordPress.
+Even if your theme doesn’t display the site tagline to users, you should definitely change this text from the default.
+Doing so is on our list of the key things you should do after installing WordPress.

-Your site’s topic or mission might be clear from its domain name.
+For instance, your site’s main topic or mission might be clear from its domain name or website title.

-However, if your domain name isn’t clearly linked to your blogging niche, then adding a catchy tagline could be a good idea.
+However, if your domain name isn’t clearly linked to your blogging niche, adding a catchy tagline can help you explain what your website is about.

 If you’d prefer written instructions, just keep reading.